 How you’re paid

-All benefits, pensions and allowances are paid into an account, for example your bank account.
+All benefits, pensions and allowances are paid into your bank, building society or credit union account.

 You could get extra benefits if you get Disability Living Allowance - check with the Disability Service Centre or the office dealing with your benefit.